-In 24 years of teaching, both at my previous local school and at Crackley Hall, I have built up a wealth of experience and expertise.
+During my 28 years of teaching, both at my previous local school and at Crackley Hall, I have built up a wealth of expertise and skills.

-I have had many opportunities to stretch my wings thus gaining class-teaching experience across all the Key Stages from Foundation Stage to Upper Key Stage 2.
-I have enjoyed the responsibilities of co-ordinating History, Geography, RE, PSHE and Literacy across the school, culminating in being part of the Senior Leadership Team as Acting Deputy Head and SENCo.
-Hove running the Crackley Hall Drama department as the Performing Arts are such an important part of the Crackley experience.
+I have taught across all the Key Stages from Foundation Stage to Upper Key Stage 2.
+I have enjoyed the responsibilities of co-ordinating History, Geography, RE, PSHE and Literacy across my previous school, culminating in being part of the Senior Leadership Team as Acting Deputy Head and SENCo.